poldis/poldis-newtab/README.md

 # Poldis NewTab
-Poldis NewTab is an extension for chrome which changes your [New Tab Page](chrome://newtab)
+Poldis NewTab is an extension for Chrome that changes your new tab
 You decide which wep page or local file gets shown (URL/Path)